 Veoh can syndicate video to personal Youtube, Myspace and Google accounts and make videos available from iPods and TV players, allowing viewers to be in complete control of what they watch.

 The website has received praise from Time Warner and Dick Eisner of Disney.
 High profile clients include Billboard, TV Guide and The Ford Modelling Agency.

 It’s not unusual for global companies to take advantage of sophisticated online TV.
-Increasing amounts of network channels are launching catch-up apps, and the world’s largest online poker site, PokerStars offer their very own PokerStars TV mobile app to allow users to personalise the coverage they watch.
+Increasing amounts of network channels are launching catch-up apps to personalize the coverage they watch.

 Whilst organizations such as these will be dipping into their pockets to deliver high-end online channels, individual broadcasters do not have to pay a fortune to create their own channel.

 Other than the initial set up costs, the equipment and software is affordable, and with free membership on sites such as Veoh you don’t have to fork out a fortune.

 The biggest expense will be the camera equipment and IT hardware to run the software on.
 If you already have access to filming equipment and a computer then the other requirements are relatively inexpensive.